iths-devs/sommarprojektet/README.md

 ## What is it?

-The goal of this project is to create a new and better version of [ITHSDistans](https://www.ithsdistans.se/).
+The goal of this project is to create a new and improved version of [ITHSDistans](https://www.ithsdistans.se/).

 ## Contributing